Updated: December 21, 2021

 The Fulfillment Curve

-Think about your favorite dessert and ask yourself, would you want to have that after every meal for one whole year?
+Think about your favorite dessert.
+Then ask yourself, would you want to have that after every meal for one whole year?

 I know the impulse would be to say “Yes” but honestly, do you think that would be a good idea?

-As another example, I have a friend who loves reading books and before, he could only afford to buy a novel once a month.
+As another example, I have a friend who loves reading books.

-Today, his salary allows him to buy as much as 5-7 books a month, and that’s what he did for a few months, and doing so disrupted his reading habit.
+Today, his salary allows him to buy as many as 5-7 books a month.
+That’s what he did for a few months, and doing so disrupted his reading habit.

 Instead of starting and finishing a single novel, he’d read several books at once, jumping from one story to another when the plot gets boring.

-A couple of months later, unopened novels began stacking in his bookshelf, and he started to feel guilty for not having the time to read them.
+A couple of months later, unopened novels began stacking on his bookshelf.
+And then he started to feel guilty for not having the time to read them.

-Until one day, he decided not to buy any more books until he could finish everything and slowly, his reading habit normalized and his guilt subsided.
+Until one day, he decided not to buy any more books until he could finish everything.
+Slowly, his reading habit normalized and his guilt subsided.

-This was the time when he discovered that his fulfillment curve peak is 3 books per month – and even if he could afford to buy more, he doesn’t because he knows that spending more won’t make him happier.
+This was the time when he discovered that his fulfillment curve peak is 3 books per month.
+So even if he could afford to buy more, he doesn’t because he knows that spending more won’t make him happier.